mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/deploying-exchange-2013-um-and-lync-server-overview-exchange-2013-help.md

    > [!IMPORTANT]
    > Users who are associated with a SIP URI dial plan can't receive incoming faxes.
 This is because incoming voice and fax calls are routed through a Mediation Server and faxing isn't supported when using a Mediation Server.

-8. Open the Exchange Management Shell and run the exchucutil.ps1 script located in the %Program Files%\\Microsoft\\Exchange Server\\V15\\Scripts folder.
+8. Open the Exchange Management Shell and run the exchucutil.ps1 script located in the `$env:ExchangeInstallPath\Scripts` folder.
 The exchucutil.ps1 script does the following:

    - Grants Lync Server permission to read Exchange UM Active Directory components, specifically, the SIP URI dial plan that was created in the previous task.
 For details about how to configure permissions in Active Directory, see [How to Use ADSI Edit to Apply Permissions](/previous-versions/tn-archive/aa997502(v=exchg.65)).